MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 **At a glance:** Use the following table as a quick guide to your recommended tenant key topology.
 Then, use the additional documentation for more information.

+If required, you can change your tenant key topology after deployment, by using the [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet.

 |Business requirement|Recommended tenant key topology|
 |------------------------|-----------------------------------|
 |Deploy Azure Information Protection quickly and without requiring special hardware|Managed by Microsoft|